f4exb/sdrangel/plugins/feature/gs232controller/readme.md

 <h3>9: Serial Port</h3>

-Specifies the serial port (E.g. COM3 on Windows or /dev/ttyS0 on Linux) that will be used to send commands to the GS-232 rotator.
+Specifies the serial port (E.g. COM3 on Windows or /dev/ttyS0 on Linux) that will be used to send commands to the rotator.

 <h3>10: Baud rate</h3>

-Specifies the baud rate that will be used to send commands to the GS-232 rotator.
-Typically this is 9600.
+Specifies the baud rate that will be used to send commands to the rotator.
+Typically this is 9600 for GS-232.

 <h3>11: Azimuth Offset</h3>